WombatRancher/tripsit-dev/README.md

 When the codespace has been set up, enable NPM Scripts menu \
 In the Explorer, click the three dots and enable 'NPM Scripts' \
 Click on the tripsit-dev.code-workspace file and then click the green "Open Workspace" button \
-Once in the workspace, open a new terminal in the tripsit-discord-bot folder \
+Once in the workspace, open a new terminal in the TripBot folder \
 Set up your .env file by copying the .env.example file

 > cp .env.example .env

 Modify the .env file to include your bot token and client ID from above. \
 **Remember: Any modifications to the .env file will require you to rebuild the bot** \
-Scroll to the @tripsit/tripsit-discord-bot section and run the 'docker-rebuild' script \
+Scroll to the @TripSit/TripBot section and run the 'docker-rebuild' script \
 **Don't do this yet, just remember that this is how you rebuild the bot.**

 ## Start the bot and database
-Run the @tripsit/up command from NPM Scripts: This will build the containers and start the bot and the DB. \
+Run the @TripSit/up command from NPM Scripts: This will build the containers and start the bot and the DB. \
 If everything goes right, your bot should join the Dev and Two Emoji guilds. \

 ## Populate the database